darkestb4light/netcap/doc/README.txt

 traffic.
 Also, take care that since it will match ALL traffic, you could miss traffic that does not match any unauthorized traffic above it.
-It is not advised to add this rule as authorized until you are sure your set for your environment.
+It is not advised to add this rule as authorized until you are sure you're set for your environment.
 If you know what you wish to watch for, then it is less of a concern.
 For example, if you want to see if any services such as ftp, tftp, telnet, etc., are being used, you can watch for these services and then feel confident adding the rule.
 Alternatively,